 Supplement to School of Names

-Pointing and Things
+Indicating and Things

-Less than 300 graphs long, the “Discourse on Pointing at Things,” has been the focus of intense interpretive attention yet remains profoundly obscure.
+Less than 300 graphs long, the “Discourse on Indicating Things,” has been the focus of intense interpretive attention yet remains profoundly obscure.
 A reasonable conjecture is that its author intended just this result.
 Interpreters have applied a variety of approaches to crack this enigmatic text.
 Some import exotic philosophical machinery; others resort to textual emendation.
-Despite their efforts, however, most accounts of the text are not clearly superior to the hypothesis that “Pointing” never fully made sense in the first place.
+Despite their efforts, however, most accounts of the text are not clearly superior to the hypothesis that “Indicating” never fully made sense in the first place.
 The text may well be an ancient practical joke, one that still ensnares victims today, more than 2000 years after Gongsun Long used it to bewilder audiences.

 The world lacking zhi, things cannot be called zhi.

 Not being able to be called zhi is not zhi.